re-data/re-data/docs/docs/reference/data_monitoring/config.md

         - name: sample_with_anomaly
           time_filter: creation_time

-      # this would work for all tables in the list
-      actively_monitored: true

   # (optional) if not passed, all metrics below except custom
   # ones will be used